C.2.1 Legal entities eligible as lead partners or project partners

 C.2.3.2 Procedure for becoming a project partner

-An organisation from an EU Member State or Norway outside the Union part of the Programme area can become a project partner only if:
+An organisation from an EU Member State or Norway outside the Programme area can become a project partner only if:

 its participation brings added value and expertise to the project implementation; and